FOSSEE/sees/ult/Using_Linux_Tools.rst

 Useless Use of 'cat'
 ~~~~~~~~~~~~~~~~~~~~

 UUOC (from comp.unix.shell on Usenet) stands for “Useless Use of cat”.
-As received wisdom on *comp.unix.shell* observes, “The purpose of cat is to concatenate (or 'catenate') files.
+As it is observed on *comp.unix.shell*, “The purpose of cat is to concatenate (or 'catenate') files.
 If it's only one file, concatenating it with nothing at all is a waste of time, and costs you a process.”

 Nevertheless one sees people doing::